 Berlin himself shows that he might be sympathetic to this observation.
-He remarks at one point that if I am to be free in any sphere there must be ‘room within which I am legally accountable to no one for my movements’ (Berlin 1969, 155).
+He remarks at one point that if I am to be free in any sphere there must be “room within which I am legally accountable to no one for my movements” (Berlin 1969, p.
+155).
 If I were legally accountable to someone for what I said, or if I were accountable in any similar way, then this strongly suggests that I would not count as enjoying freedom of speech.
 If free speech has to be speech for which I am accountable to myself alone, and this by virtue of the law, then it surely has to mean protected speech, not just speech that I am lucky enough or cunning enough to be able to get away with.

-The historical consideration
+4.3 The historical consideration

 The third, historical reason for equating free speech with protected rather than just unhindered speech is that this fits better with the history of ideas about freedom.
-In particular, it fits better with the way of thinking that shaped the American revolution in 1775, informed the arguments for the 1787 Constitution, and led shortly afterwards to the inclusion of a Bill of Rights that broke new ground in prohibiting the legislature from passing any law that would abridge freedom of speech.
+In particular, it fits better with the way of thinking that shaped the American revolution in 1775, informed the arguments for the 1787 Constitution, and led shortly afterwards to the inclusion of a Bill of Rights that restricted the power of the legislature to pass any law that would abridge freedom of speech.

 Down to about the end of the eighteenth century, it was customary to think that in order to be free in a given type of choice—say, in the exercise of speech—it had to be the case that you are able to choose as you will between the relevant options, regardless both of what you want to do and of what any other might want you to do.
-This conception was distinct from the classical liberal view of freedom as the absence of interference, which was later introduced by Jeremy Bentham (Pettit 1997, ch 1; Skinner 1998).
+This conception was distinct from the classical liberal view of freedom as the absence of interference, which was later introduced by Jeremy Bentham (Pettit 1997, ch.
+1; Skinner 1998).
 It required an absence of a power of discretionary interference on the part of others—this, to be achieved by legal protection—not just the absence of that interference itself.
 On this older approach, you are not free in any type of choice—you do not enjoy the status of freedom in its exercise—to the extent that you are subject to a master, even a gentle master.
 However indulgently the master behaves, your subjection means that you depend on the goodwill of another, in effect their permission, for being able to choose as you wish; you cannot choose as you wish regardless of how that other wishes you to choose.

-This way of thinking about freedom, standard at the time of the American founding, is associated with the long republican tradition that goes back to classical Rome, in which freedom is hailed as the paramount ideal in social life and is contrasted with any subjection to the will of another (Pettit 1997; Skinner 1998; Pettit 2014).
-The slave who congratulates himself on how free his good fortune or sharp wit enable him to be is a figure of fun in Roman comedies (Skinner 1998, 40-41).
+This way of thinking about freedom, standard at the time of the American founding, is associated with the long republican tradition that goes back to classical Rome, in which freedom is hailed as the paramount ideal in social life and is contrasted with any subjection to the will of another (Pettit 1997, 2014; Skinner 1998).
+The slave who congratulates himself on how free his good fortune or sharp wit enable him to be is a figure of fun in Roman comedies (Skinner 1998, pp. 40–1).
 He may think himself free but by Roman lights he is manifestly and ludicrously mistaken: no one is free if they have a master, even a very un-intrusive master.